 AP Exams are offered every May and taken by students around the world – some who are not even enrolled in AP classes!
 Colleges look at these exams favorably on applications and over 90% award credit or advanced placement for those who do well on these tests.
-If your child is enrolled in honors classes or at a school that does not offer AP classes, she can still take advantage of these AP exams.
+If your children are enrolled in honors classes or at a school that does not offer AP classes, they can still take advantage of these AP exams.

-A student only has one chance to maximize her AP score.
+A student only has one chance to maximize their AP score.
 While many tests like the SAT and ACT are offered numerous times, the AP exam only happens once a year in May.
-These are tough 2-3 hour tests that measure a student’s mastery of one of 38 subjects.
-Students considering an AP exam should have exceptional reading and writing skills and be highly motivated and focused.
+These are tough, 3 hour tests that measure a student’s mastery of one of 38 subjects.
+Students considering an AP exam should have exceptional reading and writing skills, and should be highly motivated and focused.

-At Revolution Prep, we have worked with hundreds of honors students to help them prepare.
-We make sure a student is not only versed in the content she may see on the exam but is prepared for the format and stamina needed for the test as well.
+At Revolution Prep, we have worked with hundreds of honors students to help them prepare, making sure a student is not only well-versed in the content she may see on the exam, but is prepared for the format and stamina needed for the test as well.
 We even published an article, “Everything You Need to Know About AP Exams” that is a helpful outline for parents and students.

 Students who take AP exams and score well are 62% more likely to graduate from college in four years.
 This equates to financial savings and opportunities to have an additional major or study abroad for a semester.
-Most schools offer college credit if a student scores a 3 or higher on AP exams, meaning she doesn’t have to take general education classes.
-The benefits are great for scoring well on these exams, but it is important to adequately prepare.
+Most schools offer college credit or “advanced placement” if a student scores a 3 or higher on AP exams, meaning they can place out of those general education or intro classes.
+Those are some pretty solid perks!

 From Our Experts